kestra-io/docs/blogs/2022-06-28-tips-kafka-streams-distributed.md

     .to("executions", Produced.with(Serdes.String(), JsonSerde.of(Execution.class)));
 ```

 In this case, a concurrent process can write on the same topic, overwriting the previous value and destroying the previously computed methods.
-For this kind of usage, you must define a single writer for a Key at a given time.
+In this context, you must define a single writer for a Key at a given time.
 This leads us to our next part, a custom joiner.

 ## Custom Joiner for Kafka Streams

 We wrote a microservice to process the executions and split the microservice into multiple topics:
-- a topic with the executions (with multiple tasks)
+- A topic with the executions (with multiple tasks)
-- a topic with task results
+- A topic with task results

 To allow the next task to start, we need to create a state with all task results merged into the current execution.
 Our first thought was to use `join()` from Kafka Streams.
-What a terrible choice! ;)
+In hindsight, this was not a very clever decision. 😉

 All joins provided by Kafka Streams were designed with aggregation in mind, like sum, avg, etc. It processes all the incoming data from both topics 1:1.
-We will see all the changes on the streams on both sides, as seen below:
+We will see all the changes on the streams on both sides, as illustrated below:

 ```
 # timeline